B4stardOS/Bastard-OS/README.md

 ![fea](https://user-images.githubusercontent.com/106662128/179464381-e85cb7c7-fe51-46f6-8121-676b8ab352ba.png)

+* Modified `MainUIBatPerc` and it now supports reporting battery at 10% increments instead of 20%

+* Modified `chargingState` to suport 10 frames instead of 6

 * System dialogue has been completely revamped!
 The boring translated dialogue has been updated to not only be more accurate but also explain things better.
 Personally this change was soooooo needed and I cant believe it hasn't been adjusted on the main FW.